Angelina Jolie’s Feud With Chelsea Handler And Jennifer Aniston Explained

 “There are rumors that part of the problem was that Brad was allegedly drinking and smoking too much weed.
 I wonder why he would need to self-medicate?
 Maybe because he could have been spending the last 12 years at Lake Como hanging out with George Clooney and Matt Damon instead of being stuck in a house with 85 kids speaking 15 different languages.

-This is as reported by US Magazine.
+This is as reported by Us Magazine.
 As for Jennifer Aniston’s feud with Angelina Jolie, she is over it if her recently reported views are anything to go by.
-According to sources who spoke to US Weekly, Jennifer Aniston does not harbor any negativity from her marriage to Brad Pitt.
+According to sources who spoke to Us Weekly, Jennifer Aniston does not harbor any negativity from her marriage to Brad Pitt.
 But apparently, Jennifer Aniston always thought Angelina Jolie was too complex for Brad Pitt.
 The following is an excerpt of the report highlighting this.

 There is nothing more rare, nor more beautiful, than a woman being unapologetically herself; comfortable in her perfect imperfection.
 To me, that is the true essence of beauty. ❤ #jenniferaniston #tb #la